 Zantac Cancer Lawsuit: How Can You Make a Claim?

 If you were diagnosed with cancer following frequent use of the over-the-counter heartburn drug Zantac, or other generic versions of ranitidine products, be sure to contact the team at Hill & Ponton.
-You may be eligible for compensation for medical bills, pain and suffering, lost wages (past and future), punitive damage, temporary or permanent disability, and loss of enjoyment of life.

 Those seeking compensation through a Zantac lawsuit, or anyone with questions about the Zantac recall, can contact the Disability Attorneys at Hill & Ponton.
 You can also fill out an online form to receive a free case evaluation.